 Discharging trade waste can cause serious problems in the sewerage system.
 It can pose a hazard for local workers.
 It can also block, flood or corrode the infrastructure, or cause the sewerage treatment process to fail completely.

-All Councils are now required by law to implement a Liquid Trade Waste Management System to protect the health of employees, contractors, and members of the public, to maintain sewerage infrastructure and to reduce the impact on the environment.
+All Councils are required by legislation to implement a Liquid Trade Waste Management System to protect the health of employees, contractors, and members of the public, to maintain sewerage infrastructure and to reduce the impact on the environment.

-At Liverpool Plains Shire Council we are ready to work with you to set up an agreement, which enables you to get on with business, and Council to meet its legislative requirements.
-To assist with the initial costs associated with implementing Liquid Trade Waste, there will be a rate charge of $100 per non-residential sewer connections.
-This charge will appear on your next rate notice.
+At Liverpool Plains Shire Council we are ready to work with you to set up an agreement which enables you to get on with business, and help Council to meet its legislative requirements.
+To assist with the costs associated with implementing Liquid Trade Waste, there will be a rate charge of $100 per non-residential sewer connections.
+This is an annual charge which will have appeared on your 2017/18 rate notice.

 Q: Why is Council implementing Liquid Trade Waste Agreements?